django-haystack/pysolr/README.rst

             "title": "The Banana: Tasty or Dangerous?",
         },
     ])

+    # Note that the add method has commit=True by default, so this is
+    # immediately committed to your index.

     # Later, searching is easy.
 In the simple case, just a plain Lucene-style
     # query is fine.